ManticoreProject/manticore/README.md

   difference to be 2.7GB.

-- Figure 4 corresponds with the plot `normal/toy_perf_L1-dcache-load-misses.pdf`
-  and supports the implicit claim on lines 810--812 that closure and linked stacks have notably higher data-read miss rates than other stacks on a number of programs.

-- On lines 813--820, the discussion of "high number of segment-overflow events" for segmented stacks compared to resizing stacks for `ack` and `quicksort` are supported by examining the `stackcache-access` values (subtracting by 2 for the fixed number of accesses related to runtime system initialization)
+- The discussion of "high number of segment-overflow events" for segmented stacks compared to resizing stacks for `ack` and `quicksort` are supported by examining the `stackcache-access` values (subtracting by 2 for the fixed number of accesses related to runtime system initialization)